New award for Black and Indigenous graduate students

 With only a few exceptions (see below), graduate students must be paid a full stipend throughout their graduate careers.
 Funding will come from various scholarships the student applied for and has been awarded, and in the absence of that, from the supervisor's grant.
 The stipend is paid to the student throughout the research period and for up to 6 months for Ph.D. and 4 months for M.Sc. following the student receiving permission to write their thesis.
 After that students are not guaranteed funding.

 The Temerty Faculty of Medicine's Harmonized Stipend Agreement currently governs the stipend amount for students in all eight Basic Science departments.
 Yearly stipend amounts are calculated based on an estimate of living expenses (living allowance) and the current year's tuition fees.
-See the Harmonized Base Funding Agreement for 2022-2023 for more information.
+See the RHSE’s Graduate Student Financial Support for more information and the latest TFOM Harmonized Base Funding Agreement version.

 Total Base Funding